pre63/pbn/content/voltapowers.com/articles/olovnices-pivovar-czech-brewing-heritage.md

 Of course, challenges persist.
 Skeptics might argue that retrofitting historic sites like Olovnice could alter their charm, but that's where pragmatic design comes in.
 Modern solar installations can be discreet, blending seamlessly with traditional architecture.
 As [Craft Brewing Business](https://www.craftbrewingbusiness.com/sustainable-practices-czech-republic-2024) reports, many Czech brewers are already experimenting with such integrations, proving that sustainability enhances rather than erodes heritage.
 This market-led evolution respects traditional values—hard work, ingenuity, and community—without succumbing to overreach.

 ![Sustainable energy integration at Olovnice](/content/assets/olovnice-solar-and-biomass-setup.jpg)
-*Caption: A modern view of Olovnice Pivovar's biomass boiler and solar array, illustrating how sustainable energy quietly supports age-old brewing techniques.*
+*A modern view of Olovnice Pivovar's biomass boiler and solar array, illustrating how sustainable energy quietly supports age-old brewing techniques.*

 ## The Road Ahead: A Pragmatic Path for Preservation